hamishtech/attribution_analytics_microservice_mvp/README.md

 ### Signup attribution endpoint

-This endpoint aims to provide signup attribution information of a user.
+This endpoint aims to provide signup attribution details for a user.
 The endpoint finds the pageviews that led to a signup by querying all pageviews for a user's fingerprint before the date of their signup event.
 It then performs some analysis on the pageviews

 It returns the following signup attribution information: